pauljeter/pauljeter-astro/src/content/blog/dont-forget-to-cover-your-client-side-2014-javascript-summit.md

 - The solution needs to be the simplest solution
 - Be sure to isolate to a unit
-- Don’t write “future code” write “make it pass” code
+- Don't write "future code" write "make it pass" code
 - Improve the design of the API
 - Makes refactoring easier
 - Helps reduce coupling